rubyaustralia/roro/2018/11/PITCHME.md

 ## **_- Events / Tips / Jobs_**
 ## **_- Pub / Gelato_**

-^
+Note:

-Again tonight we have a great lineup of speakers, we'll cover some upcoming events, tips, tricks and jobs opportunities.<br />
+- Again tonight we have a great lineup of speakers, we'll cover some upcoming events, tips, tricks and jobs opportunities.
-Then it's off to the pub or gelato.
+- Then, it's off to the pub or gelato.

 ---